Federal Political Campaign Contributions and SPIRIT PAC

 For ConocoPhillips purposes, independent expenditures are defined as those funds given or expended to directly support or defeat a candidate, without collaboration of the candidate.

 Our policy is not to make independent expenditures.
 However, if a compelling business purpose exists, an exception to this policy may be granted with the consent of Government Affairs, business unit personnel and Legal.
-Approval of the Public Policy Committee is also required.
-For the period January 1, 2016 – June 30, 2017, no contributions to independent expenditures were made by ConocoPhillips.
-Note, however, that our subsidiary, Polar Tankers, Inc., in 2016 contributed to the Senate Leadership Fund, which is an independent expenditure-only committee registered with the Federal Election Commission.
+Approval by the Public Policy Committee is also required.
+For the period July 1, 2017 – December 31, 2018, no contributions to independent expenditures were made by ConocoPhillips.
+Note, however, that our subsidiary, Polar Tankers, Inc., contributed to the Senate Leadership Fund and Congressional Leadership Fund in 2018, both of which are independent expenditure-only committees registered with the Federal Election Commission.
 Information on this and other ConocoPhillips political expenses can be found here.

 Candidate Fundraising Events and Other Related Requests